 IEEE Std 802.11 attempts to control LAN access via the authentication service.
 IEEE 802.11 authentication is a station service(#1296).
 This service might be used by all STAs to establish their identity to STAs with which they communicate, in both ESSs and IBSSs.
 If a mutually acceptable level of authentication has not been established between two STAs, an association is not established.

-IEEE Std 802.11 defines five IEEE 802.11 authentication methods: Open System authentication, Shared Key authentication, FT authentication, simultaneous authentication of equals (SAE), and FILS authentication.
+IEEE Std 802.11 defines six IEEE 802.11 authentication methods: Open System authentication, Shared Key authentication, FT authentication, simultaneous authentication of equals (SAE), IEEE 802.1X authentication, and FILS authentication.
 Open System authentication admits any STA to the DS.
 Shared Key authentication relies on WEP to demonstrate knowledge of a WEP encryption key.
 FT authentication relies on keys derived during the initial mobility domain association to authenticate the stations as defined in Clause 13 (Fast BSS transition).
 SAE authentication uses finite field cryptography to prove knowledge of a shared password.
+IEEE 802.1X authentication utilizes the EAP to authenticate STAs and the AS with one another.
 FILS authentication allows for faster connection to the network for FILS non-AP STAs by providing authentication, association, and key confirmation information in an efficient number of frame exchanges (see 4.10.3.6 (AKM operations using FILS authentication)).
 The IEEE 802.11 authentication mechanism also allows definition of new authentication methods.

-An RSNA might support SAE authentication, FILS authentication, or both.
+An RSNA might support SAE authentication, and/or IEEE 802.1X authentication, and/or FILS authentication.
 An RSNA also supports authentication based on IEEE Std 802.1X-2010, or preshared keys (PSKs) after Open System authentication.
-IEEE 802.1X authentication utilizes the EAP to authenticate STAs and the AS with one another.
 This standard does not specify an EAP method that is mandatory to implement.
 See 12.6.5 (RSNA policy selection in an IBSS) for a description of the IEEE 802.1X authentication and PSK usage within an IEEE 802.11 IBSS.

-In an RSNA, IEEE 802.1X Supplicants and Authenticators exchange protocol information via the IEEE 802.1X Uncontrolled Port.
-The IEEE 802.1X Controlled Port is blocked from passing general data traffic between two STAs until an IEEE 802.1X authentication procedure completes successfully over the IEEE 802.1X Uncontrolled Port.
+In an RSNA, IEEE 802.1X Supplicants and Authenticators exchange protocol information via the IEEE 802.1X Uncontrolled Port or Authentiction frames carrying EAPOL PDU.
+The IEEE 802.1X Controlled Port is blocked from passing general data traffic between two STAs until an IEEE 802.1X authentication procedure completes successfully over the Authentiction frames exchange carrying EAPOL PDU (if using IEEE 802.1X authentication utilizing Authentication frame) and the IEEE 802.1X Uncontrolled Port.

-SAE authentication and Open System IEEE 802.11 authentication are used by STAs in an RSN for an infrastructure BSS.
+SAE authentication, IEEE 802.1X authentication, and Open System IEEE 802.11 authentication are used by STAs in an RSN for an infrastructure BSS.
 FILS authentication can be used by FILS STAs in an RSN for an infrastructure BSS.
 SAE authentication, Open System IEEE 802.11 authentication, or no IEEE 802.11 authentication is used in an RSN for an IBSS.
 SAE authentication is used for an MBSS.
 In an RSN, Shared Key IEEE 802.11 authentication is not used.
 In an RSN for DMG BSS, Open System IEEE 802.11 authentication is not used (12.2.4 (RSNA establishment)).

 A STA might be authenticated with many other STAs at the same time.